jm-cook/no.varsom/README.md

 - **Rich alert data** - Includes warning text, advice, consequences, municipalities, and more
 - **Direct links** - Each alert includes a link to Varsom.no with an interactive map
 - **Bilingual** - Support for Norwegian and English
+- **Official Yr.no icons** - Uses the same warning icons as Yr.no and Varsom.no

 ## Installation